xo-xo-xo-xo/dotfiles/README.md

 ## WARNING ⚠️

 I don't currently recommend this script.
-I have only tested this on a virtual machine using an endeavorOS KDE image as a base.
+It is non destructive, but I have only tested this on a virtual machine using an endeavorOS KDE image as a base.
 There may be some quirks you have to deal with.
 It's probably fine.
 Or not.

 ## Manually installing the requirements (Arch-based)